martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 CUBIC, originally proposed in {{HRX08}}, is a modification to the congestion control algorithm of traditional AIMD TCP to remedy this problem.
 This document describes the most recent specification of CUBIC.
-Specifically, CUBIC uses a cubic function instead of a linear window increase function of AIMD TCP to improve scalability and stability under and long-distance networks.
+Specifically, CUBIC uses a cubic function instead of the linear window increase function of AIMD TCP to improve scalability and stability under fast and long-distance networks.

 Binary Increase Congestion Control (BIC-TCP) {{XHR04}}, a predecessor of CUBIC, was selected as the default TCP congestion control algorithm